Coming Soon - Adolescent Mental Health Treatment and Adolescent and Young Adult Eating Disorder Treatment

 5. What is the clinical model of care?

-HopeWay’s Veterans Program includes evidence-based therapies and treatment modalities.
+HopeWay’s Veteran & First Responder Services include evidence-based therapies and treatment modalities.
 We offer all three of the most evidence-based trauma therapies including EMDR, Cognitive Processing Therapy and Prolonged Exposure Therapy.
-The therapist and Veteran will decide the most appropriate modality based on the Veteran’s symptoms, history, and goals.
-Each Veteran meets weekly with a psychiatrist and therapist who specializes in Veteran mental health.
-Along with individual appointments, Veterans participate in robust group and integrative therapies (art, music, horticulture, health & wellness, recreation, pet therapy and meditation).
+The therapist and client will decide the most appropriate modality based on the individual's symptoms, history, and goals.
+In the Residential and Partial Hospitalization Programs, clients meet weekly with a psychiatrist and therapist who specialize in Veteran/ First Responder mental health.
+Along with individual appointments, Veterans & First Responders participate in robust group and integrative therapies (art, music, horticulture, health & wellness, recreation, pet therapy and meditation).